-If you're an attorney whose firm has a marketing person or business-savvy IT person, you've likely been informed, or perhaps you just knew by common sense, that the most important page on your firm's website is the attorney biography page.
+If you're an attorney whose firm has a marketing person or business-savvy IT person, you've likely been informed, or perhaps you just knew by common sense, that the most important page on your law firm's website is the attorney biography page.
 An attorney biography page is responsible for over 60% of your website's total traffic, which is a huge proportion!
 Even if you pay attention to no other page on your website, you should take a closer look at this one, where your life's work is presented to the world in a (hopefully) nicely written and well-designed format.
 The hope is, of course, that when that one visitor out of perhaps a hundred who has the potential become your next client takes a look at it, he or she is suitably impressed for new business to fall into your lap.

-The problem with a long-winded attorney bio is that most people would rather drive a stake through their eye before reading the entire thing.
+The problem with a long-winded attorney website bio is that most people would rather drive a stake through their eye before reading the entire thing.
 While a good layout (mentioned below) will often alleviate this suffering, let's assume that a potential client reading your biography is a busy person who doesn't read at a genius level and is used to an executive summary of everything, from dinner menus to meeting agendas.
 Who are you to deny him his desire to summarize?
-Keep it short up on top, and after the overview (below the fold, as they say) provide more details to amuse those with more time on their hands.
+Keep it short up on top, and after the overview (below the fold, as they say) provide more details to inform (and possibly amuse) those with more time on their hands.

 When we say smart, we don't just mean intelligent, but that's a good start.
 As #3 above implores, clients tend to hire attorneys for their knowledge AND their personality.
 Therefore, while it's important to expound upon your legal experience, you should also spend some time thinking about your image before your biography photo is taken.
 A good photographer will help you ahead of time with clothing and grooming, and sometimes a makeup artist will be involved (if so, then by all means use this resource!)
-While bags under your eyes or wrinkles can be Photoshopped out, nothing beats a well-dressed, smiling, professionally confident biography photograph.
+While bags under your eyes or wrinkles can be Photoshopped out, nothing beats a well-dressed, smiling, confident, professionally taken biography photograph.

 Including external website sources on your bio page is not only a way of telling search engines that you care deeply about them and their algorithms, but also that you want to provide impartial and independent information to your clients, besides that which is included on your bio.
 You're saying to them, "I may be terrific, but it's not all about me; take a look here at this information too."
 These independent links can include legal associations, government sites, and so forth.
 But don't forget the "It's all about me" links too, such as links to news articles, publications, Linkedin pages, even the websites of charities you're associated with.
 These links not only show good will, they will lift your page's importance in the eyes of those robots we mentioned in item #5.

-Many biographies that list an attorney's practice experience list more than one practice area, which is fine.
-But if your work is 10% litigation and 90% real estate transactions, don't you think that you should expend a great deal of your wordsmithing on that area?
+Many attorney biographies that list an attorney's practice experience list more than one practice area, which is fine.
+But if your work is 10% litigation and 90% real estate transactions, don't you think that you should expend a great deal of your wordsmithing in that area?
 The likelihood that a potential client (or an existing client looking over your page) will be interested in anything but your main experience is slim (even if you DESIRE more litigation work), so make sure you are not overlooking that when you are writing the "meat" of your biography.

 There are hundreds of professional writers out there with experience writing attorney biographies.
-They will interview you, usually on the phone, get a sense of the style of writing your firm prefers, and submit the first draft of your biography to you if you wish to edit it.
+They will interview you, usually on the phone, attain a sense of the style of writing that your law firm prefers, and submit the first draft of your website biography to you if you wish to edit it.
 Usually after a few run-throughs of this, you will in the end have something that you would not have been able to write on your own.
 Most of the time, sometime with experience in this field will look at your experience in a different light than is possible for someone to look at themselves, making the cost of hiring a writer well worth it.